Akhiljithk/pdf_page_extractor/README.md

 ### Key Features

 - **Decent User Interface:** Enjoy a user-friendly interface designed to enhance user interaction and provide a smooth user experience (UX).
+Interactive elements provide clear responses, improving the overall user experience.
+-
 - **Super Responsive:** Experience comfort while using the application on any screen size.
 The layout adapts seamlessly to different devices.

 - **Progress Bar for Server Response:** In case the server takes longer to respond, a progress bar will indicate ongoing processes, ensuring users are informed about the system's activity.